-Programs and Services Description CHEO CHEO School short-term early invention educational and therapy program for kindergarten students with complex physical needs; CHEO school staff and the therapy team assist with transitioning students to community schools when students have reached and maximized their potential at CHEO School; liaison teachers work with schools staff to transition children and youth with physical disabilities to schools.
+Programs and Services Description CHEO CHEO School Short-term early intervention educational and therapy program for kindergarten students with complex physical needs; CHEO school staff and the therapy team assist with transitioning students to community schools when students have reached and maximized their potential at CHEO School; Through a consultative model of service, liaison teachers work with school staff to transition children and youth with physical disabilities to schools.
 Development and Rehabilitation Delivers and coordinates family-centered rehabilitative care which focuses on optimizing independence of children and youth up (to 18 years of age) with physical and/or developmental disabilities; provide assessment, treatment, consultation, and education from a variety of specialists including orthopedic surgeons, developmental pediatricians, psychiatrist, and rehabilitation therapists (physiotherapy, occupational therapy, speechlanguage pathology, psychology, social work); share relevant information with OCDSB staff.
-School-based Rehabilitation Services Provides professional health services such as occupational therapy, physiotherapy, and/or speech therapy to students attending school who require such services (see Standard 7 - Specialized Health Support Services in School Settings) • in collaboration with parent(s)/guardian(s) and consultation with the OCDSB professional staff, schools apply for these services, through the principal, using a School Services Application Form provided by CHEO Coordinated Service Planning Supports children and youth with multiple and/or complex special needs who require services from multiple agencies (e.g., medical, educational, developmental, social services) CSP is a process to support families that are struggling to navigate and coordinate multiple services to ensure the best
+School-based Rehabilitation Services Provides professional health services such as occupational therapy, physiotherapy,and/or speech therapy to students attending school who require such services (see Standard 7 - Specialized Health Support Services in School Settings) • in collaboration with parent(s)/guardian(s) and consultation with the OCDSB professional staff, schools apply for these services, through the principal, using a School Services Application Form provided by CHEO Coordinated Service Planning Supports children and youth with multiple and/or complex special needs who require services from multiple agencies (e.g., medical, educational, developmental, social services) CSP is a process to support families that are struggling to navigate and coordinate multiple services to ensure the best

-Programs and Services Description CHEO (continued) plan of care for their child/youth • referrals can be initiated by the family, school team, medical team or other community agency with parent/guardian consent Ministry of Children, Community and Social Services Care and Treatment Day Treatment Programs These programs provide treatment services and education for students whose needs are such that they are unable to attend their community school.
-Programs available through Coordinated Referral to Care and Treatment Program classes are: Children's Hospital of Eastern Ontario - Kindergarten Unit Children's Hospital of Eastern Ontario - Steps to Success (Grade 1 to 8) Crossroads Children's Centre Roberts/Smart Centre The Ottawa Royal Hospital Ottawa Children's Aid Society (CAS) Children's Hospital of Eastern Ontario, Psychiatry (CHEO) Back-On-Track When students are returning from any of these treatment programs, a discharge meeting is scheduled with the school team to provide an overview of all data / information gathered to best support a successful transition for the student back to their home school.
+Programs and Services Description CHEO (continued) plan of care for their child/youth • referrals can be initiated by the family, school team, medical team or other community agency with parent/guardian consent Ministry of Children, Community and Social Services Education and Community Partnership Program These programs provide treatment services and education for students whose needs are such that they are unable to attend their community school.
+Social Services Programs available through Coordinated Referral to Education and Community Partnership classes are: Children's Hospital of Eastern Ontario - Steps to Success (K to 8) Crossroads Children's Centre Roberts/Smart Centre The Ottawa Royal Hospital Children's Hospital of Eastern Ontario, Psychiatry Back-On-Track When students are returning from any of these treatment programs, a discharge meeting is scheduled with the school team to provide an overview of all data / information gathered to best support a successful transition for the student back to their home school.
 For some of the programs, there are staff dedicated to support the transition.
-The Coordinated Referral Committee is the centralized access point for all school referrals Committee members include representatives from all treatment programs in the Ottawa-Carleton region and a special education contact from each local board of education; admission to the program is determined by the clinical partners based on information provided and based on its own assessment; the clinical partners are responsible for contacting schools and
+The Coordinated Referral Committee is the centralized access point for all school referrals Committee members include representatives from all treatment programs in the Ottawa-Carleton region and a special education contact from each local board of education; admission to the program is determined by the clinical partners based on information provided and based on its own assessment; the clinical partners are responsible for contacting schools and sharing the recommendation